USS Babbitt

 USS Babbitt (DD–128) was a Wickes-class destroyer in the United States Navy during World War I and World War II, later classified as AG-102.
 She was named for Fitz Babbitt.
 As of 2010, no other ship in the United States Navy has borne this name.

 Construction and commissioning

 Babbitt was launched on 30 September 1918 at New York Shipbuilding Corporation, Camden, New Jersey, sponsored by Miss Lucile Burlin.
-The destroyer was commissioned on 24 October 1919, Commander William E. Eberle in command, and reported to the Pacific Fleet.
+The destroyer was commissioned on 24 October 1919 and reported to the Pacific Fleet.

 Service history

 Babbitt served with the Pacific Fleet on maneuvers and exercises until going out of commission at San Diego on 15 June 1922.
 Upon recommissioning on 4 April 1930, Babbitt reported to the Pacific Fleet and served along the west coast until February 1931, when she proceeded to the Atlantic Ocean.
 Between February 1931 and May 1932, she operated with Destroyer Squadron, Scouting Force, along the eastern seaboard, in the West Indies, the Gulf of Mexico, and in the Panama Canal Zone.
 During May 1932 to April 1933, Babbitt served at the Naval Torpedo Station, Newport, and made a cruise to Chile conducting exercises with experimental torpedoes.
 She was assigned to Rotating Reserve Destroyer Squadron 19 at Norfolk between 25 May and 20 October 1933, and then assumed reduced commission status until January 1935.
 While in this status, she operated with the Training Squadron, Scouting Force, training reserves.

 For a brief period between January and May 1935, she returned to Rotating Reserve Destroyer Squadron 19.
 Placed in full commission 15 May 1935, Babbitt served with the Midshipmen's Coastal Cruise Detachment and then, for two years, with the Special Service Squadron in the Cuban-Puerto Rican area.
 In April 1939, she participated in the opening of the New York World's Fair.
 Subsequently, she was attached to Destroyer Squadron 27 Patrol Force, on Neutrality Patrol and convoy escort duty along the Atlantic and Caribbean coastlines.